xonixx/xonixx.github.io/revamp_define.md

 So now, invoking `./mglwn.awk main.awk` will run `awk -f lib.awk -f main.awk`.

-This mechanism allows to implement some very basic form of [inheritance / abstract methods in AWK](https://github.com/xonixx/awk_lab/blob/458f9f7cec12352d3a56b7dbf668bd247dbacf7c/parse_cli_2_test.awk)! 🤯
+This mechanism allows to implement some very basic form of [inheritance / abstract functions in AWK](https://github.com/xonixx/awk_lab/blob/458f9f7cec12352d3a56b7dbf668bd247dbacf7c/parse_cli_2_test.awk)! 🤯

 By the way, this use-case allowed to identify and fix [this problem](https://github.com/xonixx/intellij-awk/issues/203) in intellij-awk project.

-### Checking against bash

 ## How we test samples in README for correctness